oriaxx77/five-disfunctions-of-a-team/README.md

   * Overall the product is feiling :(
 * Everyone is responsible for everything. -> collective result
 * Everyone should be involved to every activity.
 *  E.g.: the tech should know about the sales.
 The sales should know about the tech etc....

+### Politics
+* When people choose their words and actions based on how they want others to react rather than based on what they think
+* Avoid it all the time!!!